phaidra/phaidra/README.md

 # System startup

+This repo holds four phaidra flavors at the moment.
+Three of them depend solely on docker (they include nginx and apache respectively, but depend on the same phaidra-code).

 ## testing/dev

 To start up a local testinstance of phaidra, which will run on
 <http://localhost:8899> you need this repo on your computer and then run
-`docker compose up -d` from the base-directory of the repo.
+`docker compose up -d` from either the `demo_httpd` folder (starts phaidra with apache2 as webserver), or the `demo_nginx` folder (which, well uses nginx as webserver).
 Depending on your internet connection and PC power, the set up will last about 10-30min.

 ## productive/ssl